-The NSW Government’s priorities for transport, infrastructure investment and land use planning are set out in several linked strategies and plans:
+The NSW Government’s priorities for transport, infrastructure investment and land-use planning are set out in several linked strategies and plans:

 - NSW State Infrastructure Strategy 2018–2038

-- NSW Freight and Ports Plan 2018–2023.
+- Freight and Ports Plan 2018–2023.

-- NSW Sustainable Design Guidelines (v.4) for Transport for NSW staff, contractors and industry partners
+- Sustainable Design Guidelines (v.4)

 - Integrating Green Infrastructure Guideline

-- Carbon estimate and reporting tool
+- Carbon Estimate and Reporting Tool

 - working with industry to reduce noise from locomotives